 Unlike with some other chords, you don’t play many strings with these.
 Indeed, the only ones to strum are the ones that your fingers are touching.

 You can strum hard and fast, for an aggressive, punky sound, or you can pluck the strings individually for something more mellow.
-Whatever suits your style.
+You’ll also need to master palm muting.

 Now you know the two shapes and know how to go about fingering them, refer to the chart below and try playing some chords using root notes on both the E and A string: